 Instead of paying NNDR to the central pool, local authorities retain a proportion of the total collectable rates due.
-In 2018/19 the local share is 40%, with the remainder being distributed to Central Government (50%) and Northamptonshire County Council (10%).

-For 2019/20 a local NNDR Pool was established and the rates changed to local as 40%, Central Government (25%), Northamptonshire County Council (34%) and Northamptonshire Fire & Rescue (1%).
-The Pool ran for 2019/20 only, proportions will return to 2018/19 levels in 2020/21.
+For 2019/20 a local NNDR Pool was established, and the rates retained were Corby Borough Council as 40%, Central Government (25%), Northamptonshire County Council (34%) and Northamptonshire Fire & Rescue (1%).
+The Pool ran for 2019/20 only.
+In 2020/21 the local share was